Improved $\pi^0,\eta,\eta^{\prime}$ transition form factors in resonance chiral theory and their $a_\mu^{\rm{HLbL}}$

 The different contributions to $\mathcal{F}_{P\gamma^*\gamma^*}(q_1^2,q_2^2)$ considering only one vector resonance multiplet are described minutely in ref.~\cite{Guevara:2018rhj}, so we will not detail them here.
+Nonetheless, it is important to quote the redefinition of combinations of the coupling constants appearing in \cite{Guevara:2018rhj} that will also enter our results:~\footnote{This redefinition of coupling constants applies for both vector meson resonance multiplets, so the $c^\prime$s and the $d^{\prime}$s are also redefined in the same way.}

 The contributions from the second vector multiplet can be obtained by simply adding the same terms with primed couplings.
 We will concentrate here on the new terms that come from the $VV^\prime P$ contributions to the two-resonances exchange diagrams, like in fig.~\ref{figFeynmanDiagsc}.
 After that, we will quote the expressions of the $P$ form factors before requiring short-distance constraints (whence the remaining contributions, can be read off easily).

 The contributions coming from $\mathcal{L}_{VV^\prime P}$, eq.~(\ref{eq_LVV'}), read

 where we defined the combinations of couplings

 and